IntegralDefense/ACE/README.md

 ## Built for the InfoSec Team

 Regardless of skill level, ACE greatly reduces the time it takes an analyst to make a high confidence disposition.
 This reduction in time-to-disposition, coupled with the appropriate hunting and tuning mindset, means that security teams can greatly increase their attack surface coverage, all while utilizing the same amount of analyst time and practically eliminating alert fatigue.
+Optimization good, alert fatigue bad.

 ![Analyst using ACE](docs/_static/analyst_on_ace.png)